 - Your long and short-term marketing goals.
 Do you want to increase annual revenue growth?
 Increase market share?

 - Marketing budget.
 Using the assigned figures, do ballpark math for your campaign.
-A successful SaaS marketing initiative should have a higher ROI in relation to its input.
+A successful SaaS marketing initiative should have a higher ROI about its input.
 You’ll want to set up automation systems.

 - Buyer personas and their most preferred channels.
 Consider social channels.
 If your industry has an out-of-the-norm community, you’ll want to check that out too.